Contact Us (314) 576-1400.

 If there is absolutely no sperm in the ejaculate, we can perform a testicle biopsy, remove the few non-moving sperm that we find through a highly refined ultra micropipette, inject it into the wife’s egg and still get her pregnant.
 Even in testicles where allegedly there is no sperm production, we can usually (but not always) find a few sperm, which is enough for successful ICSI.

-We were the IVF center that first developed all these ICSI related techniques and therefor we have the most experience in the world with it.
+We were the IVF center that first developed all these ICSI related techniques and therefore we have the most experience in the world with it.
 If you have had a vasectomy reversed that failed it is no problem.
 We can just retrieve the sperm with no pain (believe it or not from your testes) and with ICSI and get the same high pregnancy rate.
-Of course, we can usually have success with the re-operating on a failed vasectomy reversal.
-However, it is quite feasible to just retrieve sperm and do ICSI.
-So that means that the history of having had a vasectomy should never prevent the man’s wife from having a baby.

 Immobilizing the sperm’s tail before picking it up.